Description

 Stored property '__doSomething' of 'Sendable'-conforming class 'TestMock' has non-sendable type '(method: MockVoidMethodWithParameters<Any>, invoke: (Any) -> Void, reset: () -> Void)'

-The proposal is to add an argument to the @Mocked macro to include @unchecked in the generated code.
+The proposal is to add an argument to the @Mocked

-Not all protocols implement Sendable and this new argument would only apply if the underlying protocol implements Sendable.
+.
 That will have to be thought of when analyzing the syntax tree of the protocol being mocked.

 Alternatives Considered

-I shouldn't use type Any and actually have a Sendable type.
+- I shouldn't use type

-My interface is based on what Apple gives me, and their type is Any
+.
+I can't cast these as Sendable b/c the objc types don't implement that protocol. - My interface is based on what Apple gives me, and their type is

-Manually implementing the mock using @MockedMembers and @unchecked Sendable
+- Manually implementing the mock using

 @MockedMembers